nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 * The userIndex and appointmentIndex **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `view Betsy` followed by `deleteApp 1 3` deletes the 3rd appointment from 1st patient in the results of the `view` command.
+* `find Betsy` followed by `deleteApp 1 3` deletes the 3rd appointment from 1st patient in the results of the `find` command.

 ### Viewing Medical Record of Patient : `viewMed`